 One of the most important and difficult responsibilities societies face is how to care for the elder members of the group as they become less able to care for themselves.
 As it becomes

-more difficult for seniors to live on their own, it becomes necessary for the individual and their families to discuss difficult topics and make tough decisions about the persons future care.
+more difficult for seniors to live on their own, it becomes necessary for the individual and their families to discuss difficult topics and make tough decisions about the person’s future care.
 One of the saddest and most difficult things for the senior to accept is the loss of independence that comes with physical and mental decline.
 There may be a sense of shame and frustration at now requiring assistance to do the things that they have for so long on their own.

 The family may experience guilt and resentment over their inability to provide all of the assistance that mom or dad needs.
 There can be a stigma in our society about deciding on a community and families often fear being judged or blamed while at the same time being crushed by the overwhelming demands required of them.

-However, it is often in the best interest of the senior and the caregiver to come to an agreement on a plan for proper care.
+However, it is often in the best interest of the senior and the caregiver to agree on a plan for proper care.
 Choosing an assisted living community can offer many benefits such as socialization, safety, meals, transportation, and less worry for the family.
 While assisted living isn’t the answer to every elder’s needs or budget, it is an option that can contribute to a healthier, happier and longer life in the elder years.
 But how do we know when it is time to consider assisted living?

 1. Worsening medical conditions